CybercentreCanada/assemblyline4_docs/docs/developer_manual/frontend/frontend.md

 ### Install Node.js (Ubuntu)

 [Node.js](https://nodejs.org/en) is the JavaScript runtime that will execute the frontend's code.
-Using the [Node Version Manager](https://nodejs.org/en/download/package-manager) (NVM) makes it easy to install and manage your Node.js environement.
+Using the [Node Version Manager](https://nodejs.org/en/download/package-manager) (NVM) makes it easy to install and manage your Node.js environment.
 Use these following commands install the Node.js version 20.

 ``` bash
 # installs nvm (Node Version Manager)